MatrixCreate/craft-starter-docs/docs/page-management/publishing.md

 Craft provides several safe ways to save your progress.

-[Screenshot: The red "Save" button in the top-right corner, with its dropdown arrow clicked to show the "Save and continue editing" option.]

 -   **Save**: This is the primary save button.
 It saves your changes and takes you back to the main entries list.
 -   **Save and continue editing**: Access this by clicking the small arrow next to the Save button.
 It saves your changes but keeps you on the editing screen, which is useful for saving progress without losing your place.